Dylan-Kline/Dylan-Kline/README.md

 ###

-<p align="left">I'm Dylan, a computer science student at Austin Community College. 😊</p>
+<p align="left">I'm Dylan, a computer science student at the University of Rochester. 😊</p>

 ###